-HHA conducted a sensitivity analysis of food consumption by infant population subgroups in DEEM-FCID v3.16 to determine if consumption was significantly different among them.
+The 2014 US EPA exposure values were estimated on a per capita basis (all individuals surveyed).
+HHA selects per user-day basis (consumers only or the population that is exposed) for the acute exposure rather than the entire population (per capita) (CDPR, 2009).
+In many exposure scenarios, per capita risks would be lower than per user risks.
+Therefore, HHA conducted a sensitivity analysis of food consumption by infant population subgroups in DEEM-FCID v3.16 to determine if consumption was significantly different among them.
 Residue levels for all commodities excluding water, was set at 1 ppm (point estimate).
-Table 33 below shows the number of users compared to number of persons surveyed in each population subgroup.
+Table 34 shows the number of users compared to number of persons surveyed in each population subgroup.
 Because so many commodities were included, most persons surveyed were users.
-The exposure estimates at the 95th percentile were slightly higher for non-nursing infants compared to all infants, but at the 99.9th percentile, the exposure estimates for non-nursing infants and all infants were essentially the same.
-Nevertheless, we recognize that non-nursing infants on formula can have higher exposures to CPF on average, but at the higher exposure levels the difference in exposure estimates between non-nursing infants and all infants is small.
+The exposure estimates at the 95th percentile were slightly higher for non-nursing infants compared to all infants, but at the 99.9th percentile, the exposure estimates for non-nursing infants on formula can have higher exposures to CPF on average, but at the higher exposure levels the difference in exposure estimates between non-nursing infants and all infants is small.

-Tuble 22: Comparison of Consumption of Food Commodities for maint Fopdation Dopulation Subgroup Persons Users Users Exposure (mg/kg/day) per capita Population Subgroup Surveyed Surveyed Mean 95 th percentile 99.9 th percentile Nursing infants 792 604 0.019639 0.069205 0.181581 Non-nursing infants 1708 1707 0.046784 0.125402 0.222562 All infants 2500 2311 0.038403 0.111445 0.221506
+Donulation Subgroup Persons Users Exposure (mg/kg/day) per capita Population Subgroup Surveyed Surveyed Mean 95 th percentile 99.9 th percentile Nursing infants 792 604 0.019639 0.069205 0.181581 Non-nursing infants 1708 1707 0.046784 0.125402 0.222562 All infants 2500 2311 0.038403 0.111445 0.221506

-Table 33.
+Table 34.
 Comparison of Consumption of Food Commodities for Infant Population